deepmarket/DeepShare/README.md

 To update `git submodule update --recursive --remote`

-To clean `docker container prune --force && docker image prune --force && docker network prune --force && docker volume prune --force`
+To clean `docker container prune -f && docker image prune -f && docker network prune -f && docker volume prune -f`

 ### Potential Problems:
 Some of our servers we've ran into a problem with apparmor disallowing us to bring down some of the containers we're using.
 While we look into this issue, a [workaround](https://forums.docker.com/t/can-not-stop-docker-container-permission-denied-error/41142/6) that looks like this: